DuendeInexistente/Cirque/ShortStories/thief.md

  "Now if we can stop already," Started the blue unicorn-- pegasus-- Alic--

 Oh, shit.

+The thief considered themself agnostic in that gods were all fine and dandy, from a safe distance.

  "I am Lucero, and my boyfriend asked me to forgive you for that punch earlier."
 He extended a hoof to shake it.
 "So I guess I still want to be your friend."